benkoppe/QuantumSpectra-2024/docs/source/startup/usage.rst

 Once installed (see :doc:`/startup/installation`), QS-2024 can be used in two ways:

-* As a command line script (CLI), which requires no Python programming and outputs results as files.
+* As a command-line script (CLI), which requires no Python programming and outputs results as files.
 * As a Python package, which allows for more complex workflows and custom analysis.

 Both of these methods are described below.